hpe-dev-incubator/hpe-dev-portal/content/blog/the-redfish-event-service.md

 The exhaustive list of possible events to subscribe to is present at: `https://<ilo-IP>/redfish/v1/EventService/`

 For testing and prototyping, the subscription can be done manually using the **[POSTMAN](https://www.getpostman.com/)** API development platform , PowerShell, or curl.
-In a production environment, I would recommend to use `ilorest` (former `hprest`)  the [iLO RESTful Interface Tool](http://hpe.com/resttool/) or an application using the [best practices to crawl and parse remote managed nodes schemas](/blog/getting-started-with-ilo-restful-api-redfish-api-conformance).
+In a production environment, I would recommend to use <a href="https://github.com/HewlettPackard/python-redfish-utility/releases/latest" target="_blank">iLOrest</a> (former `hprest`) the HPE iLO RESTful Interface Tool or an application using the <a href="https://developer.hpe.com/blog/getting-started-with-ilo-restful-api-redfish-api-conformance/" target="_blank">best practices to crawl and parse remote managed nodes schemas</a>.

 Before posting the following payload toward your managed node at `https://<IP>/redfish/v1/EventService/EventSubscriptions/` you must edit and replace the `Destination` attribute with the `<IP>` address of the event receiver and its location.
 Optionally you can add or remove EventTypes:

 ```json
 {